Charlotta Sörenstam

-Charlotta Petra Sörenstam (born 16 April 1973) is a retired Swedish professional golfer.
+Petra Charlotta Sörenstam (born 16 April 1973) is a retired Swedish professional golfer.
 As an amateur competing for the Texas Longhorns, she won the NCAA Division I Championship individual title.
 As a professional, she won one tournament on the LPGA Tour and represented Europe in the Solheim Cup.
 Her elder sister by three years, Annika, is a Hall of Fame golfer.

 Early years

 Sörenstam was born in Bro near Stockholm, Sweden.
 Her father Tom was an IBM executive and her mother Gunilla worked in a bank.

 The Sörenstam family began playing golf at Viksjö Golf Club in Jakobsberg, north of Stockholm and later switched to nearby Bro-Bålsta Golf Club, opened in 1980, initially with a 9-hole course.
 At the age of 9, she shared her first set of golf clubs with her sister.
 Annika got the odd numbered clubs and Charlotta the even.

-At the European Tour tournament Scandinavian Enterprise Open in Stockholm in July 1986, the Sörenstam sisters tried to be volunteer caddies and was asked to stand in a line with all other candidates.
+At the European Tour tournament Scandinavian Enterprise Open in Stockholm in July 1986, the Sörenstam sisters tried to be volunteer caddies and were asked to stand in a line with all other candidates.
 When all male volunteer caddies finally had been chosen by the tournament professionals, three teen-age girls were left without a bag yet.
 It was Charlotta, Annika and Fanny Sunesson.

 Amateur career

 As an amateur, Sörenstam won the 1992 Ängsö Ladies Open on the professional Swedish Golf Tour, at the time named the Lancome Tour.
 She represented Sweden at the 1993 European Ladies' Team Championship in The Hague, Netherlands.
-She finished 5th at the 1993 individual European Ladies Amateur Championship in Torino, Italy.
+She finished 5th at the 1993 individual European Ladies Amateur Championship in Turin, Italy.

 In 1993, Sörenstam competed for the University of Texas at Austin in the United States.
 She won the 1993 individual NCAA Division I Championship title, two years after her elder sister won the same tournament.
 She also earned All-America honors.
 While at Texas, Sörenstam was named the winner of the Honda Sports Award for golf.

 In 1994, Sörenstam was part of the winning Swedish team at the European Lady Junior's Team Championship at Gutenhof Golf Club, Austria.
 She also finished second, losing in the final to Maria Hjorth, at the Swedish Match-play Championship at Uppsala Golf Club on the Swedish Golf Tour.